jpawlyn/similar_models/README.md

     post.most_related_by_tag_count
     post.most_related_by_author_or_tag_count

-If multiple associations are used, the syntax is specific to MySql although it could be made to work with Postgres.
+Note multiple associations do not work with sqlite.

 Because of the use of `group`, pagination is not supported.